 Hike up to the second peak: Kai Kung Leng

 About halfway into your hike, you will reach the second peak: Kai Kung Leng.

 Also known as Tai Lo Tin (大羅天), the view at 572m above sea level is something else.
-From the summit, you can get a 360º view of the surrounding mountain range.
+You can get a 360º view of the surrounding mountain range from the summit.

 And when you look east, there’s another peak ahead.
 Yup, that is the third peak of the mountain range.

 Continue hiking the ridge until you reach 585m above sea level.
 This is the third (and the last peak) of Kai Kung Leng, called Lo Ting Teng.

 From the highest point on the Kai Kung Leng hike, you can also start seeing views from the mountain range’s east side.
 The large mountain immediately south of Kai Kung Leng is Tai To Yan.
 I believe the hiking trail on Tai To Yan is similar to the Rooster Ridge hike: exposed and difficult.
 But I bet the view is amazing!

 And further to the south, you can see the long mountain range with a peak in the middle.
 This is Tai Mo Shan, the highest peak in Hong Kong.

 While you are enjoying the new views to the east, don’t forget to look back at the trail you just hiked.
 You can see Kai Kung Leng Peak and the rolling mountains in the back.
 And give yourself a pat on the back – you just hiked this difficult part of the trail!